a-i-b/jnotary/README.md

 Installing jnotary

-1. Install JBoss AS 7.1
+1. Install Wildfly 8.1
-2. Create JBoss "application user" with add-user script
+2. Create "application user" with add-user script
 User name: admin
 Role: dvcs
 3. Compile project with maven
 mvn clean install -Dmaven.test.skip=true
-4. Deploy (copy) dvcs-srv.war from taget directory to JBoss deployments directory
+4. Deploy (copy) dvcs-srv.war from taget directory to Wildfly deployments directory
 5. Create user key store (with certificate and private key) in PKCS#12 format and save it to the directory, that is accessible for JEE application
 6. Create trusted root store in JKS format and save it to the directory, that is accessible for JEE application
 7. Add all the nessesary root certificates to the trusted root store
-8. Start JBoss Server
+8. Start Wildfly Server
 9. Open URL http://server address:8080/dvcs-srv/admin
 10. Enter login/password
 11. Enter the path to the user key store, passwords etc. on the tabpanel "Settings"